How to Consign Online - Our Consignor Checklist

 All items that you sold (or donated – if in-person) at the last sale have been cleared from your inventory.
 While working with your inactive inventory, you should delete any items that you no longer have or no longer intend to sell.
 Also, be sure to consider why an item didn’t sell and consider adjusting the price and/or updating the description and/or category.
 Also be sure to take a great photo!

 How will this differ from an in-person sale?

 - Print ONLINE SOLD TAGS (different from in-person tags)!

 - You will ONLY tag your sold items!
 Once the Shopify sale is over, I will upload all sold items to your inventory and give you instructions to print your sold tags and attach them to your sold items.

-- Attach tags to clothing using safety pins vs. tagging guns (pin to clothing tag at neck or somewhere that won’t make a visible hole but is easy for us to see).
+- Attach tags to clothing using safety pins or tagging guns (pin/tag to clothing tag at neck or somewhere that won’t make a visible hole but is easy for us to see).

 Be sure you print at a high enough quality setting that the bar codes are crisp and clear for our scanners

 Do NOT combine items together that were sold separately – even if they were bought by the same shopper and have the same shopper code on the tags.
 We need each individually sold item separate in order to count that the correct number of items are in each shopper’s bag.

 If you have an item that was sold as a set or with a bag of accessories etc., be sure they are secured together so they won’t get separated.
 If you have something that could get separated, be sure to tape a small piece of paper to the additional parts with the item description, your consignor #, the item # and shopper code from the main tag and note “PART 2 OF 2”, etc. That way, if they get separated we will know how to match them up.

 - Lay the item on a table in front of you, so that it’s facing you and the hanger is forming a question mark (?).